 Simply changing the name of your business won’t be the answer to everything

 If you’ve only put that project on hold and you feel ready to try again, there are a few things you can do to get back on track.
 Once you’ve run your project post-mortem and you have a clear idea of what went wrong, you can treat the problem at the root.
 Usually, what drove a business project to the ground is a combination of factors, so it’s important to take the time to study potential solutions – simply changing the name of your business won’t be the answer to everything.
-You can then follow these few principles to revive your project effectively.
+You can then follow these few principles to know how to revive your failing business or project effectively.

 It doesn’t necessarily apply to all types of businesses, but it’s a good rule of thumb for most.
 If you’ve run out of money or burned yourself out the first time, chances are you tried to do too much too fast.
 Starting small will allow you to test the waters and assess what works and what doesn’t progressively.
 Sure, high risks equals high rewards, but also less flexibility.
 It will take more time to get where you want to, but you’ll learn much more along the way and you’ll build a stronger business – maybe way different from what you had in mind in the first place.

 If your ambitions go beyond your skills and resources, surrounding yourself with the right people is the best way to create solid foundations for your business.
 While they can be a very helpful support system in the first months or years of your project, don’t necessarily favor your friends and family as partners.
 Find people who complement you, people who will bring the skills that are vital to your business.
 You can do so through networking events – or maybe you know an old colleague who perfectly fits the description.
 Building a strong team with clear responsibilities is a good way to ensure the longevity of your business – and make sure no aspect of your project is overlooked.